Webinar - Indigenous peoples: Get your benefits and credits

 When should you apply for the Canada child benefit?

-Diandra: You should apply for the CCB as soon as possible after your child is born, after a child starts to live with you, or as soon as you or your spouse or common-law partner meet the eligibility conditions.
+Erin: You should apply for the CCB as soon as possible after the child is born, after a child starts to live with you or as soon as you or your spouse or common-law partner meet the eligibility conditions.

 You should apply even if you share custody of a child or a child is living with you for a determined temporary period of time.

-- you can fill out Form RC66, Canada child benefit application, which can be found on our webpage, and send it to the CRA, or
+- you can fill out Form RC66, Canada child benefit application and send it to the CRA.,

-- you can also apply using the Canada Child Benefit for Indigenous Peoples form.
-This form is part of a simplified tax and benefit package for Indigenous Peoples.
+- Or, you can also apply using the Canada child benefit for Indigenous Peoples form.
+This form is part of a simplified tax and benefits package for Indigenous Peoples.
 I will speak more about this later.

 If you have another child after you’ve applied, you will need to apply for that child and any subsequent children.

-Also, suppose you were eligible for the CCB for prior years but didn’t apply previously.
-In that case, you can request a retroactive payment for a period of up to 10 years.
+Also, if you were eligible for the CCB for prior years and had not applied previously, you can request a retroactive payment for a period of up to 10 years.

 Do you share custody of your child?

-Diandra: The CRA considers that a child is in a shared custody situation when the child lives part of the time with you and part of the time with another individual at a different address at least 40% of the time or on an approximately equal basis.
+A child is in a shared custody situation when the child lives part of the time with you and part of the time with another individual at a different address at least 40% of the time.

 For example, a child could live: